 - For introducers to the Company we gain information through business cards, introduction letters, incoming mail shots etc.

-- For staff recruitment purposes we gain information from applications, CV’s and telephone conversations and correspondence which for appointed staff will be added to throughout their working period with the Company.
+- For staff recruitment purposes we gain information from applications, CV’s and telephone conversations and correspondence which for appointed staff will be added to throughout their working period with the Company and will include relevant ID and family contact details for emergencies

-- Under no circumstances whatsoever should personal data be given to any third party without consent from the individual.
+- Under no circumstances whatsoever should personal data be given to any third party without prior written consent (including consent by e-mail as a last resort) from the individual.

 An indicative but not exhaustive list of examples is given as Appendix B but staff must use their best judgement in this area.